 Magazines are slowly dying off.
 It's unfortunate because there's something really entertaining about getting a wealth of information sent to your doorstep each and every month.

 If you wanted to find out what games were coming out in the next few months, you turned to a magazine.
-If you want to learn cheat codes, a magazine was the answer.
+If you wanted to learn cheat codes, a magazine was the answer.

-But that doesn't mean video game magazines are completely dead!
+But that doesn't mean video game magazines are completely dead.
 There are a few good gaming magazines out there that still bring interesting content straight to your doorstep!

 2. PC Gamer

 If you're a member of the PC Master Race, then signing up for PC Gamer really is a no-brainer.
 All of the content is focused around gaming on the PC, so you won't need to worry about wasting space on console stuff.

-Magazines Are Alive and Well (Somewhat)
+Gaming Magazines Are Still Alive

-Also, if you like free Magazines, go to Walmart and pick up Walmart GameCenter Magazine, which is actually what remains of the beloved EGM!
+Also, if you like free magazines, go to Walmart and pick up Walmart GameCenter Magazine, which is actually what remains of the beloved EGM!